EchtKopfzerbrechend/The-Password-Manager-you-dont-want-to-trust/README.md

 "(3) Delete a password" = The user can chose a password which he doesn't need anymore
 "(4) Self destruction" = Completely deletes the .txt file without any warning
 "(5) Exit my masterpiece" = Exits the programm

-## Use of AI:
-My problem was that when the user wanted to add an password, the already saved password was completely overwritten

-And at this problem ChatGPT helped me